How verification works

 It checks the steps are right first

-Before running a full verification, Specnote checks one thing first: whether the scenario's steps actually match the current screen.
+Before running a full verification, Specnote checks one thing first: whether the test's steps actually match the current screen.
 This is called step confirmation.

 For example, if there's a "type the email" step, it first looks at whether that input field really exists on screen.
 If it matches, the step is marked "confirmed"; if the spot has moved or can't be found, it's flagged separately as a step that "needs a look."